u0953009/11/README.md

-# Grayscale Image Binary classifier using keras for Examining Robotic Grasp Success
+# Grayscale Image Binary Classifier using Keras for Examining Robotic Grasp Success
       A binary classifier, based on gray scale images, which determines if a grasping try of the robotic hand is successful or not.
 ## Model description